Three hurt, two seriously, in Monroe County crash

-CHESTNUTHILL TWP., Pa. - Two people were seriously injured and a third also hurt Saturday night in a two-vehicle crash in the village of Gilbert.
+CHESTNUTHILL TWP., Pa. - Two people were seriously injured and a third also hurt Saturday night in a two-vehicle crash in the village of Gilbert in Monroe County.

 The crash happened about 8 p.m. along Gilbert Road, just feet north of Long Mountain Road.

-Two of the victims, believed to be riders on a motorcycle, were flown by two MedEvac helicopters to Lehigh Valley Hospital trauma center near Allentown.
+Two of the victims, believed to be riders on a motorcycle, were flown to Lehigh Valley Hospital trauma center near Allentown.

 The driver of a second vehicle, a truck, also was injured.